I finally found a use for tea bags!

 Peppermint Tea Bath

 If you're down with a cold, this bath will help clear your sinuses and ease congestion.
-Peppermint can also help to reduce inflammation, soothe burned or irritated skin.
+Peppermint tea can also help to reduce inflammation, soothe burned or irritated skin.
 Sprinkle in some epsom salts to create an incredibly detoxifying bath The mint scent can also help elevate your mood, so if you're suffering from the SIP blues, a minty bath may be just what you need!

 Lavender Tea Bath